 No, I have a day job.
 Being a handyman is just a hobby of mine.
-I have 2 children in college, so the fact that it brings in some extra income too is a plus!
+I have 3 children, so the fact that it brings in some extra income is a plus!
 I'm available many evenings and weekends to work on your project.

 By the job.
 When I quote your handyman job, I will provide you with a quote that includes everything (except for materials that you should be picking out on your own like faucets or light fixtures).

 No. Payment is not required until the job is complete and you are satisfied.
 However, if the job requires me to buy expensive materials, I may request that you pay in advance for them.

 No. Because I keep my service area fairly small, I don't believe in charging a service call fee just so I'll show up in your driveway to do a job.
 I also don't require a minimum number of hours for a job since I don't charge by the hour.

 I charge a flat-rate fee for all my jobs.
 What does that mean and how does it compare to handymen that charge hourly rates?

 First, what do I mean by flat rate?
 It means that when I quote a job, that's what I'll charge when I'm done with the job.
 In other words, I'll provide you a quote at the beginning based on how long I expect the job to take.
 I then multiply that time by my target hourly rate and add in any materials that I'll need.
 Materials are extra, of course.
 When I'm done with the job, that's the amount you pay.
 If the job takes a little bit longer, I still charge the same price.
 This means the risk is on me; not you.
 You're still going to get a quality job but I just don't reach my target rate for that job.
 The upside for me is if I can complete the job quicker than I thought, I achieve a higher rate.
 There's no downside for you because you felt the original price quoted was fair.